RTcmix/rtcmix.github.io/reference/instruments/MULTEQ.md

 Not all have to specified; a maximum of 8 quintuples is allowed.

+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

 Author:  John Gibson, 26 Sep 2004
 Based on formulas by Robert Bristow-Johnson ("Audio-EQ-Cookbook") and code by Tom St Denis (see musicdsp.org)